Derivation of Kubo's formula for disordered systems at zero temperature: Local adiabatic theorem

-The adiabatic theorem and its derivatives play an important role in the various branches of quantum and statistical mechanics.
+The adiabatic theorem and its derivatives play an fundamental role in the various branches of quantum and statistical mechanics.
 The first results on adiabatic behavior go back to the dawn of quantum mechanics and are due to Born and Fock in 1928, \cite{BF}.
-Modern adiabatic theory was initiated by Kato in 1950, \cite{Ka}, and has since been studied intensively in mathematical physics literature.
-The adiabatic theorem has been extended to a situation where the family $P(s)$ is smooth, but no gap is present, \cite{B,AE} (we also mention a related work \cite{AHS}).
+The modern adiabatic theory was initiated by Kato in 1950, \cite{Ka}, and has since been studied intensively in the mathematical physics literature.
+The adiabatic theorem has been extended to a situation where the family $P(s)$ is smooth, but no gap is present, \cite{B,AE}.
 This situation usually occurs for a ground state in the threshold of the continuous spectrum.
-In space-adiabatic perturbation theory \cite{Panati2003}, the gap is closed by a locally small but globally large perturbation (for related work in field theory see \cite{Tenuta2008}).
-More recently, the adiabatic theorem was established for certain systems characterized by a spectral gap but non-smooth $P(s)$, \cite{BDF,MT}.
+The other possible scenario occurs in rank one perturbed completely localized system, where one can show that the Fermi projection $P_F(t)$ is a continuous function for a set of the full Lebesgue measure, even when $\sigma(H(t))$ is not pure point, \cite{AHS}.
+In space-adiabatic perturbation theory \cite{Panati2003}, the gap is closed by a locally small but globally large perturbation (for related work in field theory, see \cite{Tenuta2008}).
+More recently, the adiabatic theorem was established for certain systems with a spectral gap but non-smooth $P(s)$, \cite{BDF,MT}.
 This situation arises in the context of the thermodynamic limit for many-body systems.

-This paper considers a case where {\it both} conditions fail to hold, in general.
-Such a situation occurs in the localized regime of a disordered Hamiltonian $H$.